Fundamental Rights of India

 • Organ trade

-This practice treats humans like goods, which is completely against human dignity.
+It treats humans as objects, which is against basic human dignity.

-Begar is a form of forced labour where a person is made to work without being paid.
+Begar is a form of forced labour where a person is made to work without payment.
+During old times, poor people were often forced to work for landlords without wages.

-The State can force citizens to do certain work for public purposes, such as:
+The State can require people to perform compulsory service for public purposes, such as:

 • Military service